MicrosoftDocs/Hololens/hololens/windows-defender-application-control-wdac.md

 If an app is not on this list then a user may use Device Portal, connected to a HoloLens 2 that has installed the app wished to be blocked, to determine the PackageRelativeID and from there get the PackageFamilyName.

-Once Device Portal is connected, navigate to Views then Apps.
-Within the Installed Apps panel use the dropdown to select the installed app.
-Locate the PackageRelativeID.
-Copy app characters before the !, this will be your PackageFamilyName.
+1. Install the app on your HoloLens 2 device.
+1. Open Settings -> Updates & Securtiy -> For developers, and enable **Developer mode** and then **Device portal**.

-More more details instructions read more about [setup and use of device portal here](https://docs.microsoft.com/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal).
+    1. More more details instructions read more about [setup and use of device portal here](https://docs.microsoft.com/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal).
+1. Once Device Portal is connected, navigate to **Views** then **Apps**.
+1. Within the Installed Apps panel use the dropdown to select the installed app.
+1. Locate the PackageRelativeID.
+1. Copy app characters before the !, this will be your PackageFamilyName.